jingyi-xiang/jingyi-xiang.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Name pronunciation: Jing-Yi She-aang
+subtitle: Pronounced as Jing-Yi She-aang

 profile:
   align: right